USDA-ARS-GBRU/xmfa_tools/README.md

     sequence alignment of highest sort priority.
 When the highest sort priority sequence alignment is on the reverse strand, all block sequences are reverse complemented.

+    Test data sets, scripts and additional documentation specific to skim-seq processing are also available at the [PanPipes](https://github.com/USDA-ARS-GBRU/PanPipes#demos "PanPipes") repository.

 Usage: